Paris Hilton discography

 American media personality Paris Hilton has released two studio albums, one remix album, 19 singles (including six as a featured artist), and three promotional singles.

 After founding Heiress Records, a sub-label of Warner Bros.
 Records, Hilton released her self-titled debut album under the label on August 22, 2006.
 It peaked at number six on the Billboard 200, selling 77,000 copies in its first week of release.
 In the United States, the album had sold 198,000 copies, as of 2013.
 Paris also peaked within the top 20 on the album charts in New Zealand, Germany, Austria, Finland, Denmark, Sweden, Switzerland, and Canada, where it reached number four.
 Its lead single, "Stars Are Blind", was a critical and commercial success; it peaked at number 18 on the Billboard Hot 100, and reached number one in Hungary, Scotland, and Slovakia, as well as the top 10 in a number of European countries.

 Under Cash Money Records, Hilton released a line of standalone singles.
 These included "Good Time" (2013), featuring Lil Wayne, and "High Off My Love" (2015), featuring Birdman, which reached the top 20 and top 5 on the Billboard Dance/Electronic Songs and Hot Dance Club Songs charts, respectively.
 She has also been a featured artist in Dimitri Vegas & Like Mike's "B.F.A.
 (Best Friend's Ass)" (2019), Nervo's "Pickle" (2021), Steve Aoki's "Lighter" (2023), and Sia's "Fame Won't Love You" (2024).

 Hilton's second studio album, Infinite Icon, was released on September 6, 2024, through 11:11 Media.
-It reached the top 40 on the US Billboard 200 and the UK Independent Albums Chart and Album Downloads Chart.
+It reached the top 40 on the US Billboard 200 and the UK Independent Albums Chart.